greg-raven/Uncommon-Sense/_posts/2017-03-14-their-way-or-the-highway.md

 ---
-title: 'Their way or the highway'
+title: "Their way or the highway"
 layout: post
 categories:
 - liberalism